sriniguna/quotes-collection/readme.txt

 == Frequently Asked Questions ==

-= How to hide the 'Next quote »' link? =
+= How to hide the 'Next quote »' link in the widget? =

 You can do this by turning off the 'Ajax Refresh' feature in widget options.